If you’re planning your first time visit to Paris, then you are probably thinking about what to do, what to expect, when to go and where to stay.

 35. Jardin du Luxembourg

 For your first time in Paris, if there’s one park to visit, I’d say it is Jardin du Luxembourg.
 It was originally the gardens of Luxembourg Palace, home of the mother of King Louis XIII Marie de’ Medici.
-Now it is owned by the state and there are lawns, ponds and fountains, and also some tennis courts.
+Now it is owned by the state and there are flower beds, lawns, ponds, fountains and statues.
 It’s a lovely place to stroll or sit and enjoy nature.

 36. Jardin des Tuileries

-Between the Louvre and Place de la Concord there is a long stretch of tidy gardens.
-The name Jardin des Tuileries comes from the tile factories which previously stood on the site when the since-demolished Palais des Tuileries was being built.
+Between the Louvre and Place de la Concord, there is a long stretch of tidy gardens.
+The name Jardin des Tuileries comes from the tile factories that previously stood on the site when the since-demolished Palais des Tuileries was being built.

-There are walkways, ponds and a Ferris Wheel.
+There are walkways, ponds and views of several iconic landmarks in Paris: the Louvre, Musee D’Orsay, the obelisk at Place de la Concord and, in the distance, the Eiffel Tower.
 At the western end, you’ll find Musee de l Orangerie.

 37. Promenade Plantée René-Dumont